Nightjar Logo

 A lookbook is a system, not a single hero image.
 Four variables drift between AI shots and need to be locked, not re-typed:

-- Photographic look (lighting direction, color grade, lens feel, mood).
-Nightjar calls this a Photography Style: a reusable visual direction extracted from one to five reference images.
+1. Photographic look (lighting direction, color grade, lens feel, mood).
+Nightjar calls this a Photography Style: a reusable visual direction extracted from three reference images.
 For a lookbook, build a custom one from your collection's mood-board references rather than picking from the 150+ that ship with Nightjar.

 Save it once as a Recipe, apply it to every product

-A Recipe in Nightjar is a saved Create-form setup: it stores the Photography Style, Composition, Fashion Model, background, custom directions, and output settings, but not the product images themselves.
+A Recipe in Nightjar is a saved Create-form setup: it stores the Photography Style, the Framing or the Pose and Camera Distance, the Fashion Model, the background, custom directions, and output settings, but not the product images themselves.
 This is the scale layer that turns "I made one good image" into "the next eighty products look like the same shoot."

 The flow:

-- Curate three to five reference images that describe the collection's visual language.
+1. Curate three reference images that describe the collection's visual language.

-- Pick or build a Composition for framing and a Fashion Model when the collection is model-led.
+3. Set the Framing for product-only shots, or pick a Pose and Camera Distance and a Fashion Model when the collection is model-led.

 What this preserves

-- Framing and pose discipline through the saved Composition.
+• Framing and pose discipline through the saved Framing, or Pose and Camera Distance.

 The collection reads as one shoot rather than a stitched set of unrelated AI generations, and the Recipe is reusable for next season's drop.